cchang5/quantum_poly_solver/README.md

 # quantum_poly_solver

 ## Description
 Scripts that demonstrate a direct algorithm for solving systems of polynomial equations using quantum annealing.
-These scripts are provided as supplemental material to [SREP-19](https://www.nature.com/srep/).
+These scripts are provided as supplemental material to [Scientific Reports **9**, 10258 (2019)](https://www.nature.com/articles/s41598-019-46729-0).
 Evaluation on a commercially available D-Wave Quantum Annealer is also provided given a valid api-key.

 - `poly_brute_force.py`
   - `define_problem()` </br> Defines the system of polynomial equations in the form of Eq.
 (1).
 The definition of the search space is provided by Eq.
 (2).